ggandor/leap.nvim/README.md

 see `:h leap.leap()`.

-To set repeat keys that work like `;` and `,` that is, repeat the last motion without explicitly invoking Leap, see `:h leap-repeat-keys`.
+To set repeat keys that work like `;` and `,` that is, repeat the last motion without explicitly invoking Leap, see `:h leap-repeat`.

 ### Highlight groups